asipto/siremis/docs/database.md

 ## Kamailio Database

 For accounting, CDRs and statistics, the Kamailio database has to be extended.
+It also adds a record to the domain table with `127.0.0.1` as local domain, just to have a select value for the domain fields in the input forms.

 Next are the sql statements needed for this:

 ```sql
 DROP TABLE IF EXISTS acc;